ghostganz/madeleine-rack/README.md

 # madeleine-rack: Madeleine persistence for Rack-based applications

-**madeleine-rack** is a [Rack](http://rack.github.com/) middleware that uses [Madeleine](https://github.com/ghostganz/madeleine) to intercept and store requests to a web application, so that the application's state can later be automatically restored by re-playing the requests.
+**madeleine-rack** is a [Rack](http://rack.github.com/) middleware that uses [Madeleine](https://github.com/ghostganz/madeleine) to provide data persistence to web applications.

+It does this by intercepting and storing all web requests, so that the application's state can later be restored by automatically re-playing the requests.

-It supports the basic Rack [specification](https://github.com/rack/rack/blob/master/SPEC), with a few work-arounds for specific web servers etc.
+It supports the basic Rack [specification](https://github.com/rack/rack/blob/master/SPEC), with a few work-arounds for specific web servers, etc.

 ### Usage